How to Minimize and Possibly Prevent Stretch Marks During Pregnancy

 Stretch marks.
 What causes them?
 Well, for one thing, pregnancy does!
 I mean, how could it not?
-Women can put on anywhere from about 20-100 lbs in nine short months, causing rapid stretching of your skin in all areas.
+Women can put on anywhere from about 20-? lbs in nine short months, causing rapid stretching of your skin in all areas.
 The result is often stretch marks.
-Many of us will try to do what we can to minimize and prevent stretch marks during pregnancy.
-I believe that I have a method that can greatly help in this effort.
+Many of us will try to do what we can to minimize these pesky marks during pregnancy.
+My routine was pretty extreme - maybe even a little bit obsessive.
 Keep on reading, get your gloves on, and oil up!
+If anything, all of this oil application will keep your growing belly supple and soft during the nine months of carrying your bundle of joy!

 Stomach skin appearance at 8 months pregnant, 1 week postpartum, and 3 month postpartum.

-I say YES, there is a way!
-Let's get one thing straight - the only way to truly prove that your stretch mark prevention plan has worked would be to only treat half of your body.
-I'm a scientist, and it's very important to have a "control" when testing any theory that you have.
+Let's get one thing straight - the only way to truly prove that your stretch mark reduction plan has worked would be to only treat half of your body.
+It's very important to have a "control" when testing any theory that you have.
 You cannot compare one pregnancy to the next since there are too many variables to consider.
 So, a true experiment would be set up having your left side as the "control" side (where no treatment is received), and the right side of your body would be the side that oils are applied to.

 No one wants to be their own human experiment, including myself.
-So I applied my stretch mark prevention plan to my entire stomach and leg area.
-Genetics are another thing to factor when it comes to stretch marks.
+So I applied lotions and oils to my entire stomach and leg area.
+Genetics are, of course, another major thing to factor when it comes to stretch marks.
 I have stretch marks on my legs and hips, so I know that I am certainly capable of getting the marks.
 My father has stretch marks, however, my mother, who carried twins, and my grandmother, who birthed five children, do not have a single stretch mark.
-But I wasn't willing to bet on 50% of my genetics when it came to stretch mark prevention.
+But I wasn't willing to bet on 50% of my genetics when it came to stretch mark minimization.

 For nine months, I stuck with an aggressive plan to keep my skin oiled.
 From the second I received a positive pregnancy test, I started to apply oils.
-I didn't begin to show until 22 weeks, but it is important to spend the first half of your pregnancy preparing your skin for "the big stretch".
+I didn't begin to show until 22 weeks, but dedicated the first half of my pregnancy preparing my skin for "the big stretch".

-The Spoiled Mama product was my first stretch mark cream purchase.
+The Spoiled Mama product was my first lotion purchase.
 I bought this product the day I found out that I was pregnant out of excitement.
-The majority of my oiling ended up being done with coconut oil and Palmer's Skin Therapy oil, which are both slightly more economical oils that come in larger quantities.
+The majority of my oiling and moisturizing ended up being done with coconut oil and Palmer's Skin Therapy oil, which are both slightly more economical oils that come in larger quantities.
 Bio Oil is also a fave of mine, which I would use once per day since it had a slightly higher price tag.
+I also love the Soapwalla Organic Resilience Pregnant Belly Oil.
+The scent is amazing and it has a luxurious feel to it when applied.

 During my pregnancy, I went through four jars of coconut oil (my favorite being Skinny & Co coconut oil and Better Body Foods Coconut Oil), two bottles of Palmer's Skin Therapy Oil, two bottle of Bio Oil, and two bottles of Palmer's Stretch Mark Massage Cream.